 This year’s festivities are looking a little different for many of us, especially with travel restrictions in place.
 Still, there are plenty of things to be thankful for over Christmas, New Year’s Eve and beyond – like the following incredible line-up of meals, drinks, treats and more from some of Hong Kong’s best restaurants and food establishments.
 We’ve done the legwork to bring you a great guide to Christmas dining – at home or out!
+(Note: Dining restrictions have been extended to 6 January for now, which means no dining-in after 6pm; check invididual venues for specific updates.)

 Chef Ash Salmon has created a divine-sounding Christmas menu for guests to enjoy at Roganic.
 His contemporary style of European cooking combined with the restaurant’s emphasis on the best ingredients – locally obtained wherever possible – will be at the forefront of the menu, which has a roast turkey with all the trimmings as its centrepiece.
 Other dishes include caramelised chestnut, hazelnut and apple with house caviar, and prawn, pickled celery and dried tomato.